jsdoc2md/jsdoc-to-markdown/README.md

 - Insert API documention into a README, or any arbitrary document.
 - Customisable to a granular level.
 If the output doesn't suit you, change it.
-- Consume and publish plug-ins.
+- Package your modifications, publish to npm and share with others
-- Also documents javascript within html input files (experimental - ([more](https://github.com/jsdoc2md/jsdoc-parse/tree/next)))
+- Also documents javascript within html input files (experimental - [more](https://github.com/jsdoc2md/jsdoc-parse/tree/next))
 - Extends the jsdoc with some new tags ([more](https://github.com/jsdoc2md/jsdoc-parse/tree/next))

 ## Example output